 3. “The Night They Drove Old Dixie Down”

-Drummer Levon Helm’s distinct voice narrates here as the Canadian rockers take on the American Civil War in this triumphant song.
+Drummer Levon Helm’s distinct voice narrates here as the Canadian rockers take on the American Civil War in this song of defeat.

 2. “The Weight”